If you decide to create a bird habitat as part

 Predators include large, aggressive birds.

-There is also a factor i didn't factor in.
+There is also a factor i didn't factor into my designs.
 My garden's decor

 and things needed in gardening, such as trellises, decorative